What to know about variable heart rhythms and AFib

 Even after repair, patients with coarctation can develop high blood pressure or coronary artery problems at an earlier age than patients who have not had a coarctation.
 This may occur regardless of the amount of narrowing at the coarctation.
 Therefore, it is very important that patients who have had a coarctation repair have lifelong cardiology follow-up to monitor for any long-term complications.

-Coarctation of the aorta occurs during fetal development or in the first week of life.
+Coarctation of the aorta is a congenital heart defect that occurs during fetal development or in the first week of life.
 In most cases, the cause is unknown.

 Symptoms vary depending on the degree of narrowing.
 Symptoms in infants include:

 Sometimes the narrowing may be mild and the body will make new arteries around the narrowing.
 This may result in coarctation being diagnosed later in childhood or adulthood.
 The most common presenting symptom in older children or adults is high blood pressure.